How to get to us!

 Basílica de la Asunción - World Heritage Site status by UNESCO

 Basílica de la Asunción is the largest in Central America.
 It was designed by the architect Diego José de Porres Esquivel and it is now a sort of pantheon of Nicaraguan culture.
-Inside are the tombs of poets like Alfonso Cortés and the well know Rubén Darío, a Nicaraguan poet who initiated the Spanish-American literary movement known as modernismo.
+Inside are the tombs of poets like Alfonso Cortés and the well know Rubén Darío, a Nicaraguan poet who initiated the Spanish-American literary movement known as modernism.
 For a small fee, you can climb up to the roof for a close up of the giant sculptures holding the cathedral bells and see the spectacular views of the city and volcanoes.

 Centro de Arte Fundación Ortiz Gurdián